mholtkamp/octave/Documentation/Lua/Nodes/Node.md

  - Ret: `Node node` The newly constructed node.
 ---
 ### Destruct
-Destruct a node, freeing the memory and making it unusable.
+Destruct a node and make it unusable.

 Sig: `Node.Destruct(node)`
  - Arg: `Node node` The node to be destroyed.
+---
+### DestroyDeferred
+Destroy this node at the end of the frame.
+Usually a safer and more stable option that immediately destroying a node with Destruct.

+Alias: `Doom`
+Alias: `SetPendingDestroy`

+Sig: `Node:DestroyDeferred()`

 ---
 ### IsValid
 Check whether a node is valid.
 This function currently always returns true, but when the engine is compiled using LUA_SAFE_NODE, this function will return true only if the underlying node reference is valid.